wso2/docs-choreo-dev/README.md

 2. Run `setup.sh` by providing the secret directory as the argument.

-    ex: `./setup.sh -d=secret/loc -e=dev -i=true` for local setup with secret properties files in the directory as given in step 1, and with the -i=true option to create ingresses.
+    ex: `./setup.sh -d=secret/loc -e=loc -i=true` for local setup with secret properties files in the directory as given in step 1, and with the -i=true option to create ingresses.

 3. *(Local setup only)* run `dockersecretgen.sh` to generate docker image pull sealed secrets.